Please wait

 To better understand and appreciate Guy Savoy's culinary universe, Gault&Millau invites you to (re)discover 5 emblematic dishes from his career.
 And no, artichoke and truffle soup isn't one of them!

-Guy Savoy, a great name in French gastronomy, has left his mark on culinary history with creations as refined as they are innovative. over the course of a career spanning several decades, he has managed to evolve while preserving the unique identity of his cuisine, which is both audacious and deeply rooted in French tradition.
+Guy Savoy, a great name in French gastronomy, has left his mark on culinary history with creations as refined as they are innovative. over the course of a career spanning several decades, he has succeeded in evolving while preserving the unique identity of his cuisine, which is both audacious and deeply rooted in French tradition.
 While his legendary "Artichoke Soup with Black Truffle" has been a staple at his eponymous restaurant (5 toques) for 35 years, he has chosen not to include it among the dishes that bear witness to his evolution, regarding this masterpiece as timeless.
-Gault&Millau therefore takes a closer look at five other emblematic Guy Savoy creations, each marking a key stage in his culinary career, revealing a perpetual quest for excellence and reinvention.
+Gault&Millau therefore turns its attention to five other emblematic Guy Savoy creations, each marking a key stage in his culinary career, revealing a perpetual quest for excellence and reinvention.

 Oysters